Allison Crowe

-History
+Early life and career

 Crowe began performing professionally in 1996 at the age of fifteen, doing regular sets in coffee-houses and bars of Vancouver Island.
 Her recording debut came in 2003 with the EP Lisa's Song + 6 Songs, the title track composed in memory of Crow's friend, Lisa Marie Young, the victim in a notorious missing persons case.
 Crowe's first full-length albums, Secrets and Tidings, were released in 2004. and (Tidings was originally released in EP form in 2003.)
 Allison Crowe: Live at Wood Hall, a double concert album, was released in July 2005.

 Of Scottish, Irish, and Manx descent, Crowe grew up surrounded by jazz, classical music, and rock.
 She discovered additional influences, such as Ani DiFranco, Pearl Jam, Tori Amos, and Counting Crows.
 On Amazon.com's downloads, she has simultaneously been in the top three on the Rock Singer-Songwriters, Hymns, Blues, Jazz, Broadway, and British & Celtic Folk charts.

 She accompanies herself on guitar and the piano, on which she has been classically trained.
 She is largely a solo performer, though she has been part of bands as well, notably in a trio format as the Allison Crowe Band (2000 to 2003) and Allison Crowe + Band (2015 to date).
 Crowe mostly performs her own songs, which she has been quoted as saying vary among rock, jazz, and folk.

 Crowe is also acclaimed for her interpretations of songs by a wide variety of composers, from Jerome Kern to Pearl Jam, including Lennon–McCartney and fellow Canadians Joni Mitchell and Leonard Cohen.
 Her version of Cohen's "Hallelujah" was named Record of the Week by Record of the Day (UK) in August 2004 and November 2005.
 In 2021, Hollywood film director Zack Snyder, a friend of Crowe, revealed that version would play during the end credits of Zack Snyder's Justice League, as an elegy to his late daughter Autumn Snyder.